AI Analyzer#

 Token used for authenticating first-time connections to the server.
 The default is to generate a new, random token.
 Setting to an empty string disables authentication altogether, which is NOT RECOMMENDED.

 We can enable the AI Analyzer in the Getting started with ResNet50 example.
-To do this, modify the provider options as shown above in the predict.py script.
+To do this, open the predict.py script and modify the provider options as shown above .
 When this script is run, the profiling and visualization artifacts will be dumped as .json files in the current run directory.

 Launch the AI Analyzer: